modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-2.md

 	- The first direct experimental proof of the exact validity of Einstein´s equation for the photoelectric effect and the first direct determination of Planck’s constant were made in 1914.
 Einstein’s equation is one of exact validity (always within the present small limits of experimental error) and of very general applicability.
 Einstein’s light-quanta may be considered as experimentally established.

-!!! tip "J. Franck (1882-1964)."
+!!! tip "1925 Physics Nobel Prize."
-	WORK: "After the publication of Niels Bohr’s theory on the structure of the atom, James Franck and Gustav Hertz conducted an experiment in 1913 to verify it.
+	WORK: "After the publication of Niels Bohr’s theory on the structure of the atom, James Franck (1882-1964) and Gustav Hertz conducted an experiment in 1913 to verify it.
 A potential difference was applied to a tube containing a low-pressure gas.
 When the potential difference was increased, the current flowing through the tube also increased until it reached a certain voltage, when it suddenly declined.
 The result supported Bohr’s theory, in which electrons can only have specific, discrete energies.
 The potential difference increased the free electrons’ mobility until, at a certain energy level, bound electrons jumped to a higher-energy orbit instead."

 	MLA style: James Franck – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 2 Mar 2023. <https://www.nobelprize.org/prizes/physics/1925/franck/facts/>